-Output Overvoltage Protection
+Buck Controller Output Overvoltage Protection

-Each channel has an overvoltage comparator that guards against transient overshoots as well as other more serious conditions that may overvoltage the output.
-When the $V{FB1,2,3}$ pin rises more than 10% above its regulation point, the top MOSFET is turned off and the bottom MOSFET is turned on until the overvoltage condition is cleared.
+The two buck channels have an overvoltage comparator that guards against transient overshoots as well as other more serious conditions that may overvoltage their outputs.
+When the $V{FB1,2}$ pin rises more than 10% above its regulation point of 0.8V, the top MOSFET is turned off and the bottom MOSFET is turned on until the overvoltage condition is cleared.

-Foldback Current
+Buck Foldback Current

-When the output voltage falls to less than 50% of its nominal level, foldback current limiting is activated, progressively lowering the peak current limit in proportion to the severity of the overcurrent or short-circuit condition.
-Foldback current limiting is disabled during the soft-start interval (as long as the V{FB} voltage is keeping up with the TRACK/SS1,2,3 voltage).
+When the buck output voltage falls to less than 50% of its nominal level, foldback current limiting is activated, progressively lowering the peak current limit in proportion to the severity of the overcurrent or short-circuit condition.
+Foldback current limiting is disabled during the soft-start interval (as long as the V{FB} voltage is keeping up with the TRACK/SS1,2 voltage).
+There is no foldback current limiting for the boost channel.